SE May Valley Road truck traffic

 Can the speed limit be reduced?

 The county has been monitoring traffic on SE May Valley Road and surrounding corridors, and has performed a speed study along SE May Valley Road to better understand the current conditions and potential problems.
 The data obtained from the study, including traffic volumes, traffic speeds and collision history, has been reviewed by the County Traffic Engineer who is recommending a reduction in the speed limit between SE 128th Way and Issaquah Hobart Rd SE.
 Comments on the proposed speed limit revision are being solicited from area residents and commuters.
-Click HERE for more information or to make comments.
+Get more information.

 Can SE May Valley Road be expanded?